 The facility would offer food-grade industrial space with individual suites ranging from 5,000-20,000 square feet, according to the release.
-The space is designed to offer lease options for food industry businesses, from start-ups to well-established companies.
+The space is designed to offer lease options which are by the exterior house cleaning wellington mulberrymaids.com for food industry businesses, from start-ups to well-established companies.

 Food- and agricultural-based businesses that would be a good fit include:

 - Beverage and distillery

 - Professionals providing support to the food industry

 “It’s a matter of putting it together and getting it going,” Bench said.
 “We’re ready to get some commitments so we can sink our teeth into it.
 Everyone is behind it.
 We’re ready to solve those problems for people.”